 Mild Cognitive Impairment

 Mild cognitive impairment (MCI) is a change in thinking or memory that is more than expected with normal aging but is not enough to interfere with a person’s daily activities.
 People with MCI may feel distracted or disorganized or lose their train of thought.
 They might find it more challenging to concentrate or manage multiple tasks at once.

-As with all Parkinson’s symptoms, treatment of MCI is individual.
+As with all Parkinson’s symptoms, treatment of MCI is individualized.
 Doctors typically recommend that you keep your brain active (See: Boosting Brain Health) and work with an occupational therapist, speech therapist or cognitive rehabilitation specialist to strengthen cognitive skills and manage your specific challenges.
 (Your physician can refer you to one of these experts.)
 Your doctor also will look for and treat any medical condition, such as a urinary tract infection, depression or sleep problem, which could potentially worsen cognition.
 (See: Testing.)
 At the current time, there are no U.S. Food and Drug Administration (FDA)-approved medications to treat mild cognitive impairment, but research in this area is ongoing.

 Estimates vary, but approximately 25 percent of people with Parkinson’s experience MCI.
 Mild cognitive impairment could stay the same, get better or worsen over time.
 In some people, MCI gradually progresses to dementia.